DPDK/dpdk/doc/guides/linux_gsg/enable_func.rst

     On Fedora*, and other common distributions such as Ubuntu*, the HPET_MMAP kernel option is not enabled by default.
     To recompile the Linux kernel with this option enabled, please consult the distributions documentation for the relevant instructions.

-Enabling HPET in the Intel® DPDK
+Enabling HPET in the DPDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, HPET support is disabled in the Intel® DPDK build configuration files.
+By default, HPET support is disabled in the DPDK build configuration files.
 To use HPET, the CONFIG_RTE_LIBEAL_USE_HPET setting should be changed to “y”, which will enable the HPET settings at compile time.

 For an application to use the rte_get_hpet_cycles() and rte_get_hpet_hz() API calls,